lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ### 3. Build it

-To run the test suite:
+To run the test suite using Maven:

     cd loader
     mvn test

-To build the server:
+To build the server using Maven:

     cd loader
     mvn clean install

+To build the server using Ant:

+    cd loader
+    ant

+To build the server using Ant but without running the test suite:

+    cd loader
+    ant fast

 ### 4. Deploy